suthyscott/specs-orientation/README.md

 - Queue
   - It's really important to struggle and really try yourself before getting help.
   - We WANT you to use the queue.
 The template is absolutely not meant to be a deterrant.
 But it's vital that you develop independent debugging and learning skills during the course.
+- AI tools (ChatGPT, GitHub Co-pilot)
+  - These tools are super useful and we encourage you to use them, but make sure they are not replacing your learning!
+Use them for debugging and learning/understanding new concepts, but never use them to write code for you.